peter-story/kohana-session_msg/README.md

 kohana-session_msg
 ==================

-A Kohana module that gives an easy and object-oriented messaging system using the current session
+A Kohana module that provides an easy and object-oriented messaging system using the current session